J-u1i0/mase/reports/lab4.md

 # Lab 4

-## Read this page for more information on the hardware metadata pass.
+## Task 1: Read this page for more information on the hardware metadata pass.
 Why we have such a metadata setup?
 How is this different from the software metadata?
 `add_hardware_metadata_analysis_pass`
 Adds the matadata for the hardware.
 * Describes constraints of the node operation for static analysis or possible transformation.